-Having discussed matters with the Company's shareholders, the directors are satisfied that, if required, the Company should be able to source sufficient working capital, in the form of further loans, to provide the resources to continue for a period of 12 months from the date of this report.
+The directors are satisfied that the Company has sufficient cash to continue for a period of 12 months from the date of this report.
 For this reason, they continue to adopt the going concern basis in preparing the financial statements.

-Daryn Robinson Chairman 30 June 2022
+Daryn Robinson Chairman 20 April 2023